 Exploring Apache Junction, AZ

-Time Needed in this town: 1 night or even a day trip
+Time Needed in this town: A full weekend

 Apache Junction arose at an intersection on an unpaved stagecoach trail to the nearby Superstition Mountains.
 The location became a historical landmark, part of a scenic byway that was opened to the public in 1922, and is currently part of a 120-mile-long "circle trail" that begins and ends in Apache Junction.
 The O'odham Jeweḍ, Akimel O'odham (Upper Pima), and Hohokam people all have tribal ties to the area.